 If you use a private IP address to access the Internet, you don't have to worry about extra protection for your router from Internet attacks.
 With a private IP address, the router is not accessible from the Internet for direct access.
 In addition, by default, external access is prohibited by the firewall and network address translation (NAT) mechanism.
 It is enough to set a complex password for the router's administrator account (admin).

-When using a public IP address, you should use additional security rules, as in this case, the router is visible on the Internet, and various threats and attacks are possible against it.
+When using a public IP address, you should use additional security rules.
+In this case, the router is visible on the Internet, and various threats and attacks are possible against it.

 Extra protection instruments: